Our Nepal treks

 The Larkya La in the Manaslu region after snow

-For a Nepal spring trek, I recommend Upper Mustang, which has great weather during May.
-For our main October trek lead by me, it will be a Manaslu hybrid trek.
+For a Nepal spring trek, the Kanchenjunga region works well and for a late spring trek, I recommend Upper Mustang, which has great weather during May.
 Do also see our incredible Ladakh & Zanksar treks!

 Rupina La, Tsum & Manaslu